Watch this space for news, updates or interesting topics and resources.

-It is our pleasure to provide you with the latest news relating to the Native People of Thunder Bay Development Corporation through our newsletter Dibajimowin (telling news, stories), you can download a copy of the Fall 2021 newsletter below.
+It is our pleasure to provide you with the latest news relating to the Native People of Thunder Bay Development Corporation through our newsletter Dibajimowin (telling news, and stories), you can download a copy of the Fall 2022 newsletter here.

-Learn more about our organization and staff, receive helpful hints, discover new recipes, and read the information on upcoming events.
+Learn more about the Corporation, receive helpful hints, discover new recipes, and read information on upcoming events.

 Between World War I and World War II, Indigenous volunteers were often forced to overcome many challenges to serve in uniform, from learning a new language and adapting to cultural differences, to having to travel great distances from their remote communities just to enlist.
 Although exact statistics are difficult to determine, historians believe that between 7000 - 8000 Status Indians enlisted.
 That amount does not include the thousands of Inuit, Métis, and Non-Status Indians who volunteered and fought.

 To learn more about Indigenous Veterans, please visit the Veterans Affairs Canada website at Indigenous Veterans - Veterans Affairs Canada